What Is a USDA Certified Biobased® Product?

 8. Do Changes in Brand/Product/Company Name Affect Certification Status?

-If the maker of a certified product changes its company, brand or product name, the change must be filed online with the USDA, but this does not affect certification.
+If the maker of a USDA Certified Product changes its company, brand or product name, the change must be filed online with the USDA, but this does not affect certification.
 However, if a company changes the formulation of a product following certification, the change must be described in detail to program staff.
 The reformulated product might be required to undergo new testing.

-9. How Do Biobased Product Manufacturers Find Federal Purchasers?
+9. How Do USDA Certified Biobased Product Manufacturers Find Federal Purchasers?

 Once a product is certified, the next step is for the company in question to bring its product to the attention of government agencies for purchase.
 The USDA assists in this process through its BioPreferred Catalog, which lists all products that meet the requirements for federal repurchasing.
 Training programs also exist to help companies master the process of generating product sales at the federal level.